Surbhi-Kohli/JSModulesAndWebpack/Webpack/2npmOrYarnScriptsinPackagejson.md

   ```
   //package.json
   "webpack":"webpack"
-  "dev": "npm run webpack -- --mode development" // --  pipes in the next  argument to the original command
+  "dev": "yarn run webpack -- --mode development" // --  pipes in the next  argument to the original command
   //u are composing without the need to re-write a command

   ```
-  now we will run
+  now we will run: npm run dev or yarn dev
-  npm run dev
   <img width="475" alt="Screenshot 2023-12-25 at 3 40 35 PM" src="https://github.com/Surbhi-Kohli/JSModulesAndWebpack/assets/32058209/fbb1eae7-dca0-41dc-88e5-28b2375c39bf">

    ```